 After all, safe is safe – on the construction site, but also in the office.

 For us it is now time to go back to work.
-“Work, work, my life for the horde,” as Warcraft 3 says it is.
+“Work, work, my life for the horde,” as said in the computer game Warcraft 3.

 Credit Titelbild: Larisa Koshkina auf Pixabay